Clarifai/docs/docs/portal-guide/model/agent-system-operators/filter.md

 **Output**: Concepts

 It allows you to threshold input concepts according to both a threshold and an operator (>, >=, =, <=, or <).
-For example, assume the " > " threshold type is set for a model, then if the input `concept.value` is greater than the threshold for that concept, the input concept will be the output from this model; otherwise, it will not be outputted by the model.
+For example, if you use the " > " threshold type and set the threshold value to 0.9, only concepts that have been predicted with a confidence score greater than 0.9 will be sent as outputs from the concept thresholder, and other concepts will be ignored.
+Concept Thresholders can be networked and combined to enable complex routing behaviors.

 #### Example use case